Neural-Arena-DAO/docs/docs/intro.md

 # Introduction

-**Neural Arena** is a revolutionary, world-first, decentralized web3 game platform where users place their **AI-enhanced NFT characters (AI players)** to compete against each other in matches to **improve their NFT's experience** (XP) and to **win prizes**.
+**Neural Arena** is a revolutionary, world-first, decentralized web3 game platform where users place their **AI-enhanced NFT characters (AI players)** to compete against each other in matches to **improve their NFT's experience** (XP) and to **win prizes** in crypto.

 Leveraging features only present on the **Internet Computer**, our platform runs game matches **fully on-chain**, with NFTs players utilizing their "artificial brains" (**neural networks**) to play against one another.

 In simple terms, Neural Arena is the ideal fusion of gaming, cryptocurrency, and AI.
-No hype, no false partnerships, no empty promises, no future plans of impossible to do AI on-chain.
+There's no hype, no false partnerships, no empty promises, no future plans of impossible to do AI on-chain, no web3 "magic" app that could work much better in web2.

 ## TL;DR